 Smart factories represent a shift toward fully interconnected and data-driven manufacturing environments.

 - Autonomous systems: Machines, sensors, and devices in smart factories communicate in real-time to optimize production without human intervention.
+The industrial internet plays a crucial role in connecting machines and devices, enabling data sharing and real-time optimization.

 - Data-driven insights: Industry 4.0 technologies harness vast amounts of data to predict and prevent production issues, improve maintenance schedules, and enhance decision-making.